School Context Statement

 The staff as a whole has been particularly stable.

-The school has undergone a leadership re-structure to align with government priorities, contemporary educational agenda and local educational agendas.
-The whole school agendas include:-
+The school has undergone a leadership re-structure in 2012 to align with government priorities, contemporary educational agenda and local educational agendas.

 All staff engage in a Performance Development process.
 All staff complete a Performance and Development plan articulating goals, targets, professional learning, career aspirations and a performance review.
-The school uses the DECD proforma to develop and guide their plan.
 TfEL and the National Professional Teaching Standards form the basis of the Performance Development Policy.
-The Performance Development Policy was reviewed in 2015.
+The plans incorporate data from the Power BI to link the school priorities in the SIP and the performance plan.

 Approximately 40 minutes from CBD